DarrickLeong/ctf_ansible_workshop/workshop-portal/ctf-workshop-fallback/CHALLENGES.md

 **Difficulty**: ⭐⭐ Beginner+

 **The Problem**:
-A compliance scan has detected an unauthorized package, `nginx`, installed on the database server (`node2`).
+A compliance scan has detected an unauthorized package, `bind-utils`, installed on the database server (`node2`).
 Per security policy, database servers must not run web services.
 It needs to be removed immediately.

 **The Mission**:
-Create a playbook that removes the `nginx` package from `node2`.
+Create a playbook that removes the `bind-utils` package from `node2`.

 **Learning Goal**:
 Understand how to manage software packages using the `ansible.builtin.dnf` module.